SymfonyCasts/symfony-ux/sfcasts/stimulus/targets.md

 *inside* of the controller element.

-Here's the new challenge: instead of replacing all of the HTML when we click, I want to find *just* change the number part.
+Here's the new challenge: instead of replacing all of the HTML when we click, I want to *just* change the number part.

 ## Moving the Starting HTML into the Template